-Comprehensive System of Personnel Development CSPD meets fed CSPD meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No (Approved by Office of Management and Budget under control number 1820-0550) AEIS service coordinators and providers meet Alabama Personnel Standards AEIS Service Coordinators meet Alabama requirements for Routines-Based Interview (RBI).
+Comprehensive System of Personnel Development CSPD meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No (Approved by Office of Management and Budget under control number 1820-0550) AEIS service coordinators and providers meet Alabama Personnel Standards AEIS Service Coordinators meet Alabama requirements for Routines-Based Interview (RBI).
 Compliance Service Providers meet Alabama requirements for Routines-Based Home Visiting.
 Indicators Evaluators meet the criteria to administer evaluations (see evaluator training/observation checklist) Service coordinators participate in required CSPD training.
+Service coordinators participate in SC Documentation training.
 Service providers participate in required CSPD training and continuing education as per the AEIS Personnel Standards.
-Service Coordinator has passed the COS-Knowledge Check within nine (9) months to 1 year of employment with AEIS.
-For more details on CSPD requirements, see ICC Approved Personnel Standards
+Service Coordinator has passed the COS-Knowledge Check within 1 year of employment in AEIS following their participation in Journey I. For more details on CSPD requirements, see ICC Approved Personnel Standards

-Other Other areas meet federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal Regulation The State's monitoring activities must be on- (1) Improving early intervention results and functional outcomes for all infants and toddlers with disabilities; and (2) Ensuring that EIS programs meet the program requirements under part C of the Act, with a particular emphasis on those requirements that are most closely related to improving early intervention results for infants and toddlers with disabilities.
+Other Other areas meet federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal Regulation 303.700 State monitoring and enforcement. (b) The primary focus of the State's monitoring activities must be on- (1) Improving early intervention results and functional outcomes for all infants and toddlers with disabilities; and (2) Ensuring that EIS programs meet the program requirements under part C of the Act, with a particular emphasis on those requirements that are most closely related to improving early intervention results for infants and toddlers with disabilities.
 303.116 Public awareness program.
-Each system must include a public awareness program that- (a) Focuses on the early identification of infants and toddlers with disabilities; and (b) Provides information to parents of infants and toddlers through primary referral sources in accordance with §303.301.
+Each system must include a public awareness program that- (a) Focuses on the early identification of infants and toddlers through primary referral sources in accordance with §303.301.
 (Approved by Office of Management and Budget under control number 1820-0550) AEIS Compliance Indicators The program completes the AEIS Self-Assessment tool as required.

-Other areas for review There is an indication that program staff participate in the District Coordinating Council.
+Other Other areas me et federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Other areas for review There is an indication that program staff participate in the District Coordinating Council.
 There is evidence that the program participates in AEIS PA initiatives.